vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 resources, such as edge computing and IoT.

 That being said, **VMware Secrets Manager**, by design, is a memory-intensive application.
-However, even when you throw all your secrets at it, **VMware Secrets Manager Safe**’s peak memory consumption will be in the order or 10-20 megabytes of RAM.
+However, even when you throw all your secrets at it, **VSecM Safe**’s peak memory consumption will be in the order or 10-20 megabytes of RAM.
 The CPU consumption will be within reasonable limits too.